 Since pool gates and fences are safety features, they must be built to exacting standards.
 Any defect in a pool fence or gate can cost a life.
 When a drowning accident happens because of an inadequate pool fence, negligent manufacturers and installers should be held accountable.
 The attorneys at Arnold & Itkin have a history of getting justice for the families of drowning victims, and we’ve won billions for our clients nationwide.
 If your child or loved one drowned or was injured because of a defective pool gate or fence, we have the resources, experience, and track record to fight for the financial relief your family needs.

-Call our defective pool fences and gates attorneys today at (888) 493-1629 for a free consultation.
-If we take your case, you won’t pay any fee unless we win your case!
+Call our defective pool fence and gate attorneys today at (888) 493-1629 for a free consultation.
+If we take your case, you won’t pay any fee unless we win!

 Pool Fence & Gate Malfunctions